 If the existing acceptable use policy agreement does not contain the required language, it should be amended or a separate statement containing the language should be signed.

 Additionally, contractors may not speak on behalf of the government.
-Any publishing by contractor personnel must be approved by a PAO.
+Any publishing by contractor personnel must done under the oversight of a 46-series Soldier or 1035-series Army civilian.

 Point of contact: Must list a valid .mil or .gov email address